siberianfox/tinygwiki/Homing-and-Limits-Description-and-Operation.md

 	G28.3 | _axes_ | Set Position | Set machine origins for axes specified.
 In this case the values are meaningful.
 This command is useful for zeroing in cases where axes cannot otherwise be homed (e.g. no switches, infinite axis, etc.) (See also G92 Offsets)

 Some limitations / constraints in TinyG homing as currently implemented:
 * The homing sequence is fixed and always starts with the Z axis (if requested).
-The sequence runs ZXYABC (but skipping all axes that are not specified in the G28.2 command)
+The sequence runs ZXYA (but skipping all axes that are not specified in the G28.2 command)
 * Supports a single home position.
 I.e. it does not support multiple-homes such as used by dual pallet machines and other complex machining centers

 ###Return To Home Position